Epoxy Resin Coverage Calculator

 Multiple Epoxy Seal Coats

-When coating extremely porous surfaces such as old barn wood, knotty wood. wood with cracks or holes. corks, concrete, and tile with grout, we recommend that you apply two Seal Coats to reduce the chances of having bubbles coming up into the flood coat.
+When coating extremely porous surfaces such as old barn wood, knotty wood, wood with cracks or holes, corks, concrete, and tile with grout, we recommend that you apply two epoxy seal coats to reduce the chances of having bubbles coming up into the flood coat of epoxy.
 Additional seal coats are applied every 4 hours.

-Our Bar & Table Top Epoxy is designed to be poured across the surface and self level at 1/8" per application which is called the epoxy Flood Coat.
-This is already twice as thick as most epoxies on the market, and is standard for all commercial bar tops, restaurant tables, and professional countertop installations.
-For those projects which require thicker applications, multiple layers must be poured at one layer every 4 hours up to 1" thick.
+Our Bar & Table Top Epoxy is designed to be poured across the surface and self level at 1/8" per application which is called the epoxy flood coat.
+This thickness of epoxy is twice as thick as most epoxies on the market, and is standard for all commercial bar tops, restaurant tables, and professional countertop installations.
+For those projects which require a thicker application of epoxy, multiple layers must be poured at one layer every 4 hours up to 1" thick.

-For any thickness greater than 1" we would recommend using our Deep Pour Epoxy that can be poured up to 2" in a single pour.
+For any epoxy thickness greater than 1" we would recommend using our Deep Pour Epoxy which can be poured up to 2" in a single pour.
 This will save you time and effort to achieve this depth.